boyland/twee-plugin/README.md

 It may be used/copied/modified in any way.
 The author retains no rights.
 ## Purpose
-Provide editor support for Twee3 code using Sugarcube.
+Provide editor support for Twee3 code using SugarCube.
 Currently it only provides highlighting.
 ## Installation
+The release page has a JAR file that can be dropped in the `plugins` folder of your Eclipse installation.
-It can currently only be used by installing the project into an Eclipse workspace with Java and Plugin Development support, and then running an Eclipse workbench within it.
+Or you can clone the whole project into an Eclipse workspace with Java and Plugin Development support, and then run an Eclipse workbench within it using this plugin.